-- (a) They each release and will release ILS and/or their ILS Member organisation from all claims that they have or may have had but for this release arising from or in connection with their membership of ILS and/or their ILS Member organisation and/or participation in any ILS and/or their ILS Member organisation authorised or recognised competition or activity whether conducted under this rule book or otherwise. - (b) They each indemnify and will keep indemnified ILS and/or their ILS Member organisation to the extent permitted by law in respect of any claims arising as a result of or in connection with their membership of ILS and/or their ILS Member organisation and/or participation in any ILS and/or their ILS Member organisation authorised or recognised competition or activity (whether conducted under this rule book or otherwise). - (c) In paragraphs (a) and (b) above the word "claims" means and includes any action, suit, proceeding, claim, demand, damage, penalty, cost or expense however arising but does not include a claim in respect of any action, suit, etc., made by any person entitled to make a claim under a relevant ILS and/or their ILS Member organisation insurance policy or under the ILS and/or their ILS Member organisation constitution or regulations. - (d) The rules contained in this rule book are made for the purpose of ensuring a safe and fair system or framework within which lifesaving competitions are to be regulated and conducted.
+- A. They each release and will release ILS and/or their ILS Member Organisation from all claims that they have or may have had but for this release arising from or in connection with their membership of the ILS and/or their ILS Member Organisation and/or participation in any ILS and/or their ILS Member Organisation authorised or recognised competition or activity whether conducted under this rule book or otherwise. - B. They each indemnify and will keep indemnified the ILS and/or their ILS Member Organisation to the extent permitted by law in respect of any claims arising as a result of or in connection with their membership of the ILS and/or their ILS Member Organisation and/or participation in any ILS and/or their ILS Member Organisation authorised or recognised competition or activity (whether conducted under this rule book or otherwise). - C. In paragraphs A. and B. above the word "claims" means and includes any action, suit, proceeding, claim, demand, damage, penalty, cost, or expense however arising but does not include a claim in respect of any action, suit, etc., made by any person entitled to make a claim under a relevant ILS and/or their ILS Member Organisation insurance policy or under the ILS and/or their ILS Member Organisation constitution or regulations. - D. The rules contained in this rule book are made for the purpose of ensuring a safe and fair system or framework within which lifesaving competitions are to be regulated and conducted.

-7.2 GENERAL CONDITIONS
+2. GENERAL CONDITIONS

-In addition to the specific rules and procedures governing events, team management and competitors are responsible for being familiar with the general conditions outlined below as well as those outlined for Ocean Competition in 4.1 of Section 4 - specifically a), b), and e) through j).
+In addition to the specific rules and procedures governing events, team management and competitors are responsible for being familiar with the general conditions outlined below as well as those outlined for Ocean Competition in S4-1 - specifically A., B., and E. through to J.

-7.2.1 Safety essentials
+2.1 Safety essentials